rinkimekari/PAC/README.md

 # PAC
 Painfully Awful Communicator.
-Communications platform focused on privacy and security, hosted on a private server, written in Rust.
+Communications platform focused on privacy, security, and ease of use.
+Hosted on a private server and written in Rust.

 # NOTE
 This is not even in beta.
 It's still being made, so dont try using it.
 It won't do what you want it to.